Coherent estimation of risk measures: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:preliminaries} introduces the basic notation and recalls the definition of a coherent risk measure together with its robust representation.
-In Section~\ref{sec:risk_estimators}, we introduce the central object of this study--the coherent risk estimators, discuss their fundamental properties, and provide illustrative examples.
-Section~\ref{sec:robust} is devoted to the robust representation of coherent risk estimators and presents the main theoretical contributions: Theorem~\ref{th:coherent_estimator_representation}, Theorem~\ref{th:law_inv_est_representation}, and Theorem~\ref{th:comonotonic_CRE}.
-In Section~\ref{sec:consistencyCRE} we study the consistency property of CREs, with particular emphasis on the spectral risk measures.
-Finally, Section~\ref{sec:ES-Lestimator} compares the performance of several ES estimators based on $L$-statistics through a numerical study.
-The analysis highlights how the weighting scheme in the robust representation of CRE affects estimator performance, underscoring the importance of carefully defining ES estimators--particularly in overlapping scenarios that are typical for regulatory FRTB model risk estimation, cf. \cite[MAR 33.4]{Bas2019}.
+Section~\ref{sec:preliminaries} introduces basic notation and recalls the definition and robust representation of coherent risk measures.
+Section~\ref{sec:risk_estimators} introduces coherent risk estimators, discusses their fundamental properties, and provides illustrative examples.
+Section~\ref{sec:robust} presents the main theoretical contributions: the robust representations of CREs (Theorems~\ref{th:coherent_estimator_representation},~\ref{th:law_inv_est_representation}, and~\ref{th:comonotonic_CRE}).
+Section~\ref{sec:consistencyCRE} studies consistency of CREs, with emphasis on spectral risk measures.
+Section~\ref{sec:ES-Lestimator} illustrates the practical relevance of the framework through numerical studies based on simulated and market data.
+Section~\ref{S:concluding.remarks} collects concluding remarks.